 Required Courses I

 Electronic Media Copywriting

-Practice in the pervasive short forms of audio and video writing: commercials, continuity, public service announcements, and campaign evolution.
+Practice in pervasive short forms of audio and video writing: commercials, continuity, public service announcements, and campaign evolution.
 Writing Intensive.
-Prerequisite: BCA 211 with a grade of C or better; or signed Integrative Public Relations major with a grade of B or better in ENG 101, ENG 103/193, ELI 198 or ENG 201.
+Prerequisite: BCA 211 with a grade of C or better; or signed Integrative Public Relations major with a minimum grade of C in ENG 101, ENG 103/193, ELI 198, or ENG 201.

 Electronic Media Promotion

 Tools and techniques of promotion for electronic media.
 Emphasis on media needs, community relations and problems unique to the electronic media promoter.
-Prerequisites: BCA 210 with a C or better or signed Integrative Public Relations major; BCA 311; limited to juniors or above; or graduate standing.
+Prerequisite: BCA 211 with a C or better or signed Integrative Public Relations major; Pre/Co-requisite BCA 311; limited to juniors or above; or graduate standing.

 Current communication theories and practices in organizational crisis management and external crisis communication.
 Emphasis on public relations and communication.
 This course may be offered in an online format.
 Prerequisites: COM 251, 301, with a grade of C (2.0) or better and completion of 56 credit hours; or JRN 350, 369 with a grade of C (2.0) or better and completion of 56 hours; or graduate standing.

 Introduction to the concepts, activities, responsibilities and career directions of public relations from an interdisciplinary perspective.